COVID-19 (coronavirus) FAQs

 NHS and Social Care Coronavirus Life Assurance Scheme 2020 (Wales)

 The RCN will provide support and assistance to the families of members who die due to COVID-19 to ensure that they receive the payments they are entitled to.
-Should they encounter any problems with the applications they should contact RCN Direct on 0345 722 6100.
+Should they encounter any problems with the applications they should contact RCN Direct.

 Do I need to wear PPE to undertake verification of death?

 The RCN guidance on DNACPR and verification of death includes the need to wear PPE as an element of standard infection control precautions.
-Find out more at COVID-19 guidance on DNACPR and verification of death.
+Please refer to your local policies for guidance on the correct PPE to wear to undertake verification of death.

 Last offices - care given after death